 For some children, Preschool can be an exciting place right from the start.
 For others however, it may take a little longer before they become familiar with us and feel a sense of belonging, trust and security.
 This is quite normal!
-All children react differently and the staff are very responsive to children’s needs (and parents) and do all they can to settle each child in to Preschool and help them to feel safe, secure and supported.
+All children react differently and the Educators are very responsive to children’s needs (and families) and do all they can to settle each child in to Preschool and help them to feel safe, secure and supported.

 - Spend some time in the classroom with your child on their first few days, choosing activities to do and staying with them for a while.

-- For the first few days we encourage parents to pick their child up earlier than usual (about 2.30 pm), as a shorter day can help to make the beginning a more positive experience.
-Until children become familiar with the staff routine, they may want to go home when they see other parents arriving, even if their day has been otherwise happy.
+- For the first few days we encourage families to pick their child up earlier than usual (about 2.30 pm), as a shorter day can help to make the beginning a more positive experience.
+Until children become familiar with the Educators and routine, they may want to go home when they see other families arriving, even if their day has been otherwise happy.